TeamChallengeG2/SegmentationMRI/README.md

 # Team Challenge - Medical Image Analysis

 This repository contains a PyTorch implementation used for the Team Challenge project 2023-2024, hosted by the University of Technology Eindhoven and University Utrecht.
 The objective is to quantify the chest volume and/or spinal length in MR images.
 To this end, we perform voxel-wise semantic segmentation of the *spine* and the *chest volume*, adhering to our definitions.
-Our method applies the 3D U-Net on provided MRI data from the ScoliStorm project.
-The predicted segmentations are then used to quantify the volume and length.
+Our method applies the 3D U-Net on provided MRI data from UMC Utrecht.
+The predicted segmentations are used to quantify the volume and spinal length.
 The workflow and usage of our method is described below.
 ## Group 2

 * Romy Buijs